A Message From Dr. Chan

 If you are ready to get started, click here: https://redcap.link/testing123

-Finally, I want to thank everyone for checking out this service and getting tested for STIs.
-This is an important step in addressing STIs in Rhode Island.
+Finally, I want to thank everyone for checking out this service and getting tested for HIV, STIs, and Hepatitis C. This is an important step in addressing STIs in Rhode Island.

 Philip A. Chan, MD